dimanikulin/dimanikulin/PublishWhat1_en.md

 Once more, I utilize **ChatGPT** to assist me in generating the **tags**.

 # "Definitions, Acronyms, Abbreviations" Chapter
+Clarifying terminology is essential for enhancing reader comprehension and clarity.
 This chapter lists *Definitions*, *Acronyms*, and *Abbreviations* in the form of a table.

 It consists of 3 columns: